 But routines are especially important in Christianity.
 Historically, daily routines (e.g., daily prayer, Bible reading and the Divine Office) have been helpful for uniting believers in a common, Christian spirituality.
 Even today, routines that were developed centuries ago play a central role in the spiritual practices of Jesus followers around the world.

-In Christianity, monastic life is the epicenter for daily routines.
+In Christianity, monastic life is the epicenter of daily routines

 Written in the 6th century, the Rule of St. Benedict continues to dictate a daily routine of work and prayer for thousands of monks and nuns in Benedictine, Cistercian, Trappist and other religious orders.